wechto/paper/README.md

   :ear: [UNSUPERVISED LEARNING VIA META-LEARNING](https://arxiv.org/pdf/1810.02334.pdf)  :wink:  ​We construct tasks from unlabeled data in an automatic way and run meta-learning over the constructed tasks.

-  :ear: [Unsupervised Curricula for Visual Meta-Reinforcement Learning](https://arxiv.org/pdf/1912.04226.pdf)  [Allan Jabriα; Kyle Hsu] :+1: :droplet:  ​ ​
+  :ear: [Unsupervised Curricula for Visual Meta-Reinforcement Learning](https://arxiv.org/pdf/1912.04226.pdf)  [Allan Jabriα; Kyle Hsu] :+1: :droplet: :volcano: :fire:

+  Yet, the aforementioned relation between skill acquisition and meta-learning suggests that they should not be treated separately.

   However, relying solely on discriminability becomes problematic in environments with high-dimensional (image-based) observation spaces as it **results in an issue akin to mode-collapse in the task space**.
 This problem is further complicated in the setting we propose to study, wherein the policy data distribution is that of a meta-learner rather than a contextual policy.
 We will see that this can be ameliorated by specifying **a hybrid discriminative-generative model** for parameterizing the task distribution.